MEDEA'S TV TROPES

 Fashionable Asymmetry: In Medea's signature outfit, she rocks a long-sleeved sailor fuku-ish top.
 On one sleeve, right in the middle, you'll spot her butterfly logo, an ankh, or any other meaningful symbol that is associated with her.
 A little emblem of her identity, representing a little who she is and what she stands for.
 Her other sleeve keeps it clean and simple, with only the pink link with no fancy icons or emblems.
 She also has two sidebelts around her right leg only.

 Paradox Person: Laurel drops a bombshell on Medea, revealing a shocking truth that shatters everything she thought she knew about herself.
 Medea learns that she is not just unique, but literally one-of-a-kind.
 Laurel discloses to her that she has scoured multiple realities in search of answers to their concerns, but to no avail.
 In the end, Laurel discovers that Medea only truly exists in their reality, and that her existence is not a mere coincidence, but a purposeful creation.
-This revelation sends shockwaves through Medea's being, leaving her to grapple with a new sense of identity and purpose.

-Headbutt of Love: One of Medea's defining traits is her unique way of showing affection - a gentle, yet powerful headbutt of love.
-This tender gesture is reserved for only the few people she grows to genuinely care for, including but not limited to Nicoletta, Miyuuki, Laurel, her sons, and even Quincey and Emma.
-To Medea, the headbutt represents an ultimate expression of her true, selfless love, a sign of her unbreakable bond with those closest to her.
+Headbutt of Love: One of Medea’s unique traits is the way she shows affection—through a gentle, yet meaningful headbutt of love.
+This tender gesture is reserved for the few people she truly cares about, including Nicoletta, Miyuki, her children, and even Quincey and Emma.
+For Medea, the headbutt is the ultimate expression of her selfless love, a sign of her unbreakable bond with those closest to her.

 Animal Motifs: She has a lot of butterfly motifs, including but not limited to Urizen.
 Butterflies symbolize life and death.
-But believe it or not,and it might sound strange, but Medea actually has a few things in common with a honey badger:
+But believe it or not, and it might sound strange, but Medea actually has a few things in common with a honey badger:

 • Despite the honey badger's modest size of just three feet, hardly impressive in the African animal hierarchy, it remains one of the most dangerous creatures.
 Meanwhile, Medea, standing at 5'6" (with heels on), isn't exactly imposing either, but she's feared as the most notorious dark magician in the entire story.